MILD COGNITIVE IMPAIRMENT

 -

-Prevention OngoingThis study tests whether metformin, a common diabetes medication, can prevent Alzheimer's dementia in people with mild cognitive impairment.
-About 326 overweight adults aged 55-90 without diabetes will take either metformin or a placebo for 18 months.
-Researchers will track memor…
+Prevention OngoingThis study tests whether metformin, a drug used for diabetes, can prevent Alzheimer's dementia in people with mild cognitive impairment (MCI).
+Over 18 months, 326 overweight adults aged 55-90 with MCI will receive either metformin or a placebo.
+Researchers will track memory, brai…

 Matched conditions: MILD COGNITIVE IMPAIRMENT